robinsonb5-PRs/icepi-zero/JOURNAL.md

 ![pre-v1.0](https://hc-cdn.hel1.your-objectstorage.com/s/v3/d448ff4445b6dd00e6bb448495681dbc28a95d1c_image.png)

-Off to production you go!
+Praying that this works, I did one last check in the morning, and off to production you go!

 ![V1.0 order](https://hc-cdn.hel1.your-objectstorage.com/s/v3/160996802b5b9ca3391581e75304b720e4cb1059_image.png)

-I've tried to receive some funding to elevate the cost: I've contacted pcbway for sponsoring, they said yes to sponsor the cost of the PCBs, but not the PCBA.
+I've tried to receive some funding to elevate the cost: I've contacted pcbway for sponsoring, they agreed to sponsor the PCBs, but not the PCBA.
 Aaand their PCBA was actually more costly then that of jlcpcb.

 ## Shipping off the project

-After verifing that the basic functionallity works, I've started to actually *ship* my project:
+After verifing that the basic functionallity works, I've started to actually *ship* my project.
+The first step was posting on reddit:

 - https://www.reddit.com/r/electronics/comments/1kwwwm0/i_built_the_fpga_raspberry_pi_zero_equivalent/
 - https://www.reddit.com/r/embedded/comments/1kwx5p7/i_built_the_fpga_raspberry_pi_zero_equivalent/